July brings the highest temperatures in

 June through

-August, with an average maximum UV index of 11, are months with the highest UV index.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for ordinary individuals.
+August, with an average maximum UV index of 11.
+A UV Index reading of 11, and higher, represents an extreme health hazard from unsafe exposure to UV radiation for the ordinary person.

-Note: An average UV index of 11 in July transforms into this advice:
+Note: A typical high UV index of 11 in July suggests the following recommendations: